ramagepe/password_checker/README.md

 ```
 python checkmypass.py "mypassword123"
 ```
-Notice: if the password is not passed between "", the shell won't read special characters
+**Note**: if the password is not passed between "", the shell won't read special characters

 ### TODO
  - Secure file traffic and storage --no-flags